waynarbocangel/cse112-sp22-group1/README.md

 <hr></hr>

+### Design
+You can find documents for our design and planning in the [specs](/specs) directory.
+This includes:
+- Architectural Decision Records (ADRs)
+- Our Brainstorming, which includes our Miro Board and Figma design
+- Our Pitch, which contains our user personas, the purpose of our project, rabbit holes, and more
+<hr> </hr>

 ### Source
 Our source code for the team's Bujo app is contained in the [src](/src) folder.
 Within src, we have folders for backend, frontend, and testing.